Small things have great power.

 Compare these two images from a recent Oberlo YouTube video – which do you think is most likely to catch people’s attention?

-Custom YouTube thumbnails will help your videos stand out from the crowd and can have a massive impact on the growth of your audience.
+Custom thumbnails help your videos stand out from the crowd and can have a massive impact on the growth of your audience.

 They’re also a great opportunity to develop your brand aesthetic.